Esri/arcgis-maps-sdk-kotlin-toolkit/toolkit/ar/README.md

 )
 ```

-Make use of other features of a SceneView, for example handle `onSingleTapConfirmed` and display a `Callout` on the tapped location:
+Make use of other features of a SceneView, for example handle `onSingleTapConfirmed` events and display a `Callout` at the tapped location:

 ```kotlin
 var tappedLocation by remember { mutableStateOf<Point?>(null) }